kimsjjkjn/PBPK_Propranolol/docs/Model_Derivation.md

 ## Weight
 - Note that standard average weight of male human (70kg = 70000g) is used in this model.
+- Since this human model did not require organ weights, they were not defined.
+If needed (e.g., when using microsomal intrinsic clearance and requiring liver weight for in vivo scaling), human organ weights can be obtained from the SimCYP human database.
-- This can be adjusted based on the need (e.g. if want to model propranolol behaviour in 50kg human, change the body weight and organ weights accordingly).
+- - This can be adjusted based on the need.

 ## Converting Output
 - Since the literature reports drug concentration as venous plasma concentration (`Cp_ve`), the model should also provide output in terms of Cp_ve to align with the literature.
 As the current model is expressed in blood concentration, the venous blood concentration (`C_ve`) must be converted to `Cp_ve` using the blood-to-plasma ratio (`RB`): `Cp_ve = C_ve / RB`.